 Conservation projects may include trash cleanup, reseeding disturbed areas, wildlife habitat improvements, the installation of interpretive signage, erosion control, trail maintenance, or new trail construction.
 Conservation projects are usually initiated by the volunteer group and are often a one-time project.
-Groups may request to work in a specific area but must be willing to work wherever the City directs them.
-Page intentionally left blank
+Groups may request to work in a specific area, but must be willing to work wherever the City directs them.

-7. Resource and Visitor Protection
+7. Resource and visitor protection

-7.1.
-Operations and Maintenance
+7.1 Operations and Maintenance